Take A Tour Of The Most Beautiful College Campus In New York City

-This feature is a part of our Best Colleges In America series.

-Columbia University ranked in the top five on our list of the Best Colleges in America and the Ivy League school also has a classically beautiful college campus — with the added bonus of being in New York City.
+Columbia University is known for its top academics and high price tag, but it also has a classically beautiful college campus with the added bonus of being in New York City.

 Much of Columbia’s architecture reflects the university’s commitment to liberal education.
 All students must go through the school’s famed Core Curriculum, a series of classes aimed at creating critical thinkers.